zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 configmap/rmq-rabbitmq-ha created
 secret/rmq-rabbitmq-ha created
 ```

-> Note: the above credentials are the same example (insecure) credentials as mentioned above in the previous approach that utilized helm.
+**Note:**<br/>The above credentials are the same example (insecure) credentials as mentioned above in the previous approach that utilized helm.

 ### Workload RBAC